 Thus, in good times, FHA home purchase mortgage market shares often decline as lenders loosen underwriting standards.
-This tendency was especially evident during the boom years (2002-2006) preceding the 2007 downturn as FHA home purchase mortgage market shares, especially those for racial and ethnic minority borrowers, fell dramatically.
+This was especially evident during the boom years (2002 - 2006) preceding the 2007 downturn as FHA home purchase mortgage market shares, especially those for racial and ethnic minority borrowers, fell dramatically.

-During the boom years, conventional lenders also competed with FHA on product type variations in addition to price.26 Many offered a range of nontraditional (often high-risk and high-cost subprime) loan products along with expedited underwriting decisions.
+During the boom years, conventional lenders also competed with FHA on product type variations in addition to price.
+53 Many offered a range of nontraditional (often high-risk and high-cost subprime) loan products along with expedited underwriting decisions.
 These subprime loan products increasingly appealed to homebuyers who were facing ever-increasing home sales prices.

-A disproportionate share of homebuyers taking these products were racial or ethnic minorities.
-Exhibit III-4, which uses data reported by lenders under the Home Mortgage Disclosure Act (HMDA) because that is the only readily available source of racial and ethnic composition of conventional mortgage originations, shows how the shifts in market share were greatest for African American and Hispanic homebuyers.27 After the crisis hit, minority homebuyers were disproportionately affected by the dramatic tightening of conventional mortgage credit.
+A disproportionate share taking these products were minority homebuyers.
+Exhibit III-4, which uses data reported by lenders under the Home Mortgage Disclosure Act because it is the only readily available source of racial and ethnic composition of conventional mortgage originations, shows how the shifts in market share were greatest for African American and Hispanic homebuyers.54 Once the crisis hit, minority homebuyers were disproportionately affected by the dramatic tightening of conventional mortgage credit.